 - managing the implementation and review of this policy.

-Hames Sharley also has two Mental Health First Aiders, who can be accessed through HR, and we encourage open conversations through which employees can actively contribute and provide feedback to this policy.
+Hames Sharley also has two Mental Health First Aiders, who can be accessed through our People & Culture department, and we encourage open conversations through which employees can actively contribute and provide feedback to this policy.

 Other resources include posters and literature from Beyond Blue and LifeLine located in each studio.